Dangerous and Defective Roads

 “One-third of the nation's major urban roadways – highways and major streets that are the main routes for commuters and commerce – are in poor condition.
 These critical links in the nation's transportation system carry 70 percent of the approximately 3.2 trillion miles driven annually in America.
 Road conditions could deteriorate even further as the rate of vehicle travel continues to increase and local and state governments find they are unable to adequately fund road repairs.”

 Poorly maintained roads not only cost drivers in terms of vehicle damage, repair costs, and lost time, but also present serious safety hazards.
 Los Angeles is particularly notorious for its potholes.
-In 2019 the Los Angeles City Council agreed to pay $6.1 million to settle a lawsuit filed by a motorcyclist who suffered a severe brain injury when he crashed after hitting several potholes.
-In a separate incident in 2017, it paid $6.5 million to settle a lawsuit from a bicyclist who hit a pothole and suffered broken bones and a severe traumatic brain injury.
+The Los Angeles City Council agreed to pay $6.1 million to settle a lawsuit filed by a motorcyclist who suffered a severe brain injury when he crashed after hitting several potholes.
+In a separate incident, Los Angelespaid $6.5 million to settle a lawsuit from a bicyclist who hit a pothole and suffered broken bones and a severe traumatic brain injury.

 "Lawyer of the Year Award...Through your outstanding leadership and advocacy, you have provided the voice of justice in protecting the basic human rights of your clients."
 Governor of California